Organized aggressions against private property

 It is often argued that constitutions are the guarantors and protectors of regulation against human rights; nevertheless, there is never government of laws, but government of people.

 Constitutions can always be amended and laws can be interpreted in different ways.
-Legislation is made, executed and sanctioned by the same dominating group of people, so they who are not going to make laws that harm them; and if they do, they will change them or will breach them.
+Legislation is made, executed and sanctioned by the same dominating group of people; so they are not going to make laws that harm them; and if they do, they will change them or will breach them.